saeid93/sponge/README.md

 * **Docker and s2i**
    1. For some of the pipeline you'll need [Dcoker](https://www.docker.com/) and [s2i](https://github.com/openshift/source-to-image)
    2. Install them using the offical documentation for [docker-doc](https://docs.docker.com/engine/install/ubuntu/) and [s2i-doc](https://github.com/openshift/source-to-image#installation)
+* **Chameleon object storage**
+   1. we keep the datasets and models in the Chameleon object storage to moount it on a directory use the guide on [chameleon website](https://chameleoncloud.readthedocs.io/en/latest/technical/swift.html#:~:text=Chameleon%20provides%20an%20object%20store,results%20produced%20by%20your%20experiments.)
 * **Minio and nfs**
    1. [Minio](https://min.io/) and [nfs](https://en.wikipedia.org/wiki/Network_File_System) are needed for the storage
    2. Setup them using [guide-storage](docs/guide-storage.md)